State Laws and Background Checks: What You Need to Know

 Whether you’re conducting background checks nationwide or in your own hometown, state laws can affect the way you screen your applicants.
-To avoid frustration, it is vital that all employers understand the limitations imposed on consumer reporting agencies (CRAs) by applicable state law.
+To avoid frustration, it is vital that all employers understand the limitations imposed on consumer reporting agencies (CRAs) and employers by applicable state law.

 States have imposed restrictions in the following ways:

-Criminal record information often includes instances where a person has been charged, but not convicted of a crime.
+Reporting cases that did not result in a conviction: Criminal record information often includes instances where a person has been charged, but not convicted of a crime.
 Charges may have been withdrawn or the individual may have been found not guilty.
 Eight states have restricted the use of this information in a background report.
 The majority of these states include an exception that the information is reportable if the case is still pending.
-These types of restrictions are found in the following states: Alaska, California, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, and New York.
+These types of restrictions are found in the following states: California, Hawaii, Indiana, Kentucky, Massachusetts, Michigan, New Mexico and New York.

-Whereas the FCRA does not allow the use of any non-convictions older than seven years, several states go further and ban the use of any case older than seven years, even in instances when there was a conviction.
+The use of older cases: Whereas the FCRA does not allow any the use of any non-convictions older than seven years, several states go further and ban the use of any case older than seven years, even in instances when there was a conviction.
 Twelve states place restrictions on the reporting of ANY case information older than seven years.
-These types of restrictions are found in the following states: California, Colorado*, Kansas*, Maryland*, Massachusetts (additional limitations are put on the reporting of misdemeanor offenses), Montana, Nevada, New Hampshire*, New York *, Texas*and Washington*.
+These types of restrictions are found in the following states: California, Colorado*, Kansas*, Maryland*, Massachusetts (additional limitations are put on the reporting of misdemeanor offenses), Montana, New Hampshire*, New York *, City of Philadelphia, Texas*, and Washington*.

 (* indicates exceptions based on salary.)

-Some state lawmakers have passed legislation reflective of the EEOC’s guidelines that require employers to justify how an individual’s criminal record would be detrimental to his/ability to perform a specific job.
+Using convictions to disqualify applicants from positions: Some state lawmakers have passed legislation reflective of the EEOC’s guidelines that require employers to justify how an individual’s criminal record would be detrimental to his/ability to perform a specific job.
 Employers should be aware of restrictions in the states of: Hawaii, New York, Pennsylvania, and Wisconsin.

-Some other state laws that pertain to background checks include: restrictions on the use of the sex offender registry (California & Nevada), marijuana convictions over two years old
+Additional restrictions: Some other state laws that pertain to background checks include: restrictions on the use of the sex offender registry (California & Nevada), marijuana convictions over two years old

 It is important to note that Justifacts is providing this information as a service to our clients.
+This list is not intended to be all-encompassing, there may be additional laws not included in this list.
 None of the information contained herein should be construed as legal advice, nor is Justifacts engaged to provide legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult your attorney or legal department if you want assurance that our information, and your interpretation of it, is appropriate to your particular situation.